chrispbarlow/cloudrobotics2013/README.md

 The robot started out life being used for the Eurobot UK 2012 competition, details here: http://chrisbarlow.wordpress.com/category/its-all-here/competition-entries/eurobot/eurobot-2012-treasure-island-team-r-me-r-t/

+Progress throughout the week can be tracked using the tags, Day1, Day2, etc.

+The Day1 tag shows the state of the original Eurobot codebase, as no coding work was done on the first daty.

 **About the CRH 2013 Project**

 The project we set ourselves for CRH was to use the existing hardware, encoders, range sensors, etc, along with an automotive telemetry device used by smith electric vehicles (http://blog.sevtelem.com) to store data about distance travelled and measured distances from objects in a database.
 A web site then polls the database for this data and constructs a map of the robot's surroundings.